fdsCG/java-common-pitfalls/markdowns/welcome.md

 Immutable means that once an object is created you cannot change the object itself.
 Java strings are immutable:
 @[]({"stubs": ["src/main/java/com/yourself/StringImmutable.java"], "command": "com.yourself.PitfallsRunner#stringImmutable"})

-In this example you can update the reference to the object to get the expected result: `s = s.s.toUpperCase()`.
+In this example you can update the reference to the object to get the expected result: `s = s.toUpperCase()`.

 `BigInteger`, `BigDecimal` and all the wrapper classes for the primitive types are also immutable:
 @[]({"stubs": ["src/main/java/com/yourself/BigIntegerImmutable.java"], "command": "com.yourself.PitfallsRunner#bigIntegerImmutable"})